• Skip to main content

 After it has dried, it is time for installation!

-Installing the Camper Fridge Panels:
+Installing the Magnetic Panels on Camper Refrigerator:

 Slide the panels in from the top.